johnsage25/react-native-pearldrift-image-picker/README.md

 1. Open up `android/app/src/main/java/[...]/MainApplication.java`

-  - Add `import com.reactlibrary.RNSyanImagePickerPackage;` to the imports at the top of the file
+  - Add `import com.reactlibrary.RNPearlImagePickerPackage;` to the imports at the top of the file
-  - Add `new RNSyanImagePickerPackage()` to the list returned by the `getPackages()` method
+  - Add `new RNPearlImagePickerPackage()` to the list returned by the `getPackages()` method

 2. Append the following lines to `android/settings.gradle`:
   ```gradle